wp-plugins/mini-membership/readme.txt

 2. Activate Mini Membership via Plugin page.

-3. Under WordPress--->Settings---->General, set 'Membership' to 'Anyone can register' and 'New User Default Role' to 'Subscriber'.
+3. Under WordPress--->Settings---->General, set 'Membership' to 'Anyone can register' and 'New User Default Role' to 'Subscriber'.Save the settings.

 4. To check if the plugin works, log in as a subscriber and try accessing posts and pages set as private.